bobosola/simplealbum/README.md

 # Simple Photo Album

 This is a self-hosted cross-platform simple web photo album application.
-It's basically a web viewer for your existing image folders.
-It serves photos and videos from any folder tree on your server.
+It's basically a web viewer for your existing image folders tree.
+It serves photos and videos from any folder tree on your web server.
 These can be organised and named however you like.
 The application supports many thousands of image or video files.

+You will need the ability to:

+- install `FFmpeg` on your web server
+- install the binary application and run it as a service
+- edit your web server config file

+The [DEPLOY.md](DEPLOY.md) file has full details.

 Your files are served through a clean web interface ordered by the file and folder names as per the underlying folder tree.
 You can see a live example at [https://www.osola.org.uk/photos](https://www.osola.org.uk/photos) which has over 8,000 photos.